-This is a blog by journalist and writer Steven Zhou, primarily on issues related to politics, culture, and current events, with an emphasis on the post-9/11 era.
-The writing usually revolve around the following themes: political Islam, the “rise” of Asia, and post-9/11 attitudes in the Western world.
+This is the official website of Toronto-based journalist and writer Steven Zhou, whose work focuses primarily on issues related to national security, political extremism, and foreign affairs, with an emphasis on post-9/11 politics.
+His journalism and commentary usually revolves around the broad themes of political Islam, resurgent far-right politics, security, and post-9/11 attitudes in the West.

-Steven Zhou is a Toronto-based journalist, editor, and writer focusing on national security issues and foreign affairs.
-He is currently a Senior Online Writer for CBC News and an Associate Editor at The Islamic Monthly, a Maryland-based print and online magazine focusing on post-9/11 issues.
+Steven is currently a freelance journalist.
+He is a Senior Online Contributor for CBC News and an Associate Editor at The Islamic Monthly, a Maryland-based print and online magazine focusing on post-9/11 issues.

-He has worked as a journalist and producer for The Ottawa Citizen and CBC-Radio’s “Day 6” program, respectively.
-He worked for the city desk at the Citizen, covering everything from crime to politics and did just about everything–from producing stories to online blogging–for “Day 6,” a weekly current events show.
+Steven has worked as a journalist and producer for the Ottawa Citizen and CBC-Radio’s “Day 6” program, respectively.
+He worked for the city desk at the Citizen, covering everything from crime to politics.
+He also did just about everything–from producing stories to online blogging–for “Day 6,” a weekly current events show.

 From 2013-2015, Steven was the managing editor for The Mark News, an international op-ed syndication company that produced and syndicated two op-eds per week to 15 English language newspapers around the world, from Japan to Norway to Argentina.
 He produced each and every one of these pieces, while interviewing each contributor for a transcript that was converted eventually into an opinion piece via a ghost writer.
 Steven has produced pieces by over 200 contributors, from former PM of Ireland Mary Robinson to leading thinkers and analysts like Eurasia Group’s Ian Bremmer and Harvard University’s Joseph Nye.

 Steven is also an active member of the Canadian Muslim community and has worked on a number of issues concerning national security, human rights, and freedom of expression.
 He is currently a member of the Nation Security Committee of the National Council of Canadian Muslims (NCCM), a prominent advocacy group in Canada focusing on human rights education.
-Additionally, he has also worked as an advocacy intern from 2010-2011 for Human Rights Watch and has volunteered for a number of other organizations such as OXFAM Canada, the National Council of Canadian Muslims (NCCM), and Canadian Journalists for free Expression (CJFE).
+Additionally, he has also worked as an Advocacy Intern from 2010-2011 for Human Rights Watch and has volunteered for a number of other organizations such as OXFAM Canada, the Canadian Council of Muslim Women (CCMW), and Canadian Journalists for free Expression (CJFE).

-Steven is an active speaker primarily in Canada on Muslim issues, security issues, and media affairs.
+Steven is an active speaker primarily in Canada on issues regarding national security, extremism, civic engagement, and the media.
 He has spoken at Ryerson University, the University of Toronto, and McMaster University, among other venues on these issues, particularly in relation to their impact on the Muslim community in Canada.
 Please email him for bookings.
 He’s also been interviewed by numerous media outlets, including CBC Radio, the Toronto Star, and Vision TV, among other platforms.